 In connection with the funding agreement with SMRI, beginning the first calendar year after commercial sales of a schizophrenia product, if and when a product is commercialized, we may become obligated to pay royalties based on net income, as defined in the agreement, not to exceed a set multiple of total grant funding received.
-Based on the amount of grant funding received as of June 30, 2010, the maximum amount of royalties payable by us is \$12.8 million.
-We have not paid any such royalties through June 30, 2010.
+Based on the amount of grant funding received as of September 30, 2010, the maximum amount of royalties payable by us is \$12.8 million.
+We have not paid any such royalties through September 30, 2010.

 In July 2008, we entered into a discovery and development agreement with Affitech AS, or Affitech, to isolate and optimize fully human antibodies for our mannan-associated serine protease-2, or MASP-2, program.
 Under the terms of the agreement, Affitech applied its human antibody libraries and proprietary antibody discovery and screening technologies to generate fully human MASP-2 antibodies for us.
 In March 2010, we amended the antibody development agreement with Affitech.
 Under the terms of the amendment, Affitech released us from any future obligations to make royalty or milestone payments in exchange for \$500,000.
 The agreement also stipulates that we can request certain optional services for a fee.
-The agreement may be terminated for cause by either party, or at any time by us by providing 30 day advance written notice to Affitech.
-For the three months ended June 30, 2010 and 2009 and for the six months ended June 30, 2010 and 2009, we recognized research and development expense under this agreement of \$0, \$0, \$500,000 and \$200,000, respectively.
+The agreement may be terminated for cause by either party, or at any time by us by providing 30 days advance written notice to Affitech.
+For the three months ended September 30, 2010 and 2009 and for the nine months ended September 30, 2010 and 2009, we recognized research and development expense under this agreement of \$0, \$0, \$500,000 and \$200,000, respectively.

 In September 2008, we entered into a technology option agreement with Patobios Limited, or Patobios, to evaluate and potentially acquire the intellectual property rights covering Patobios' G protein-coupled receptor, or GPCR, technology.
 Under the terms of the agreement, as amended in November 2009, Patobios granted us an option to evaluate the technology over four option periods commencing September 2008 and continuing up to December 2010.
 In December 2009, we exercised our right to extend the third option period from January 2010 to June 2010 at a cost to us of \$542,000 CAD (\$516,000 USD).
 In June 2010, we exercised our right to extend the fourth option period from July 2010 to December 2010 at a cost to us of \$500,000 CAD (\$487,000 USD).
-For the three months ended June 30, 2010 and 2009 and for the six months ended June 30, 2010 and 2009, we recognized research and development expense under this agreement of \$487,000, \$471,000, \$497,000 and \$471,000, respectively.
-Under the terms of the agreement, we have the exclusive option to acquire the intellectual property rights, including patents, covering Patobios' GPCR technology at any time during any of the option periods for a total acquisition price of \$10.8 million CAD in cash and stock.
-In addition, if we achieve the de-orphanization milestone, we will be required to pay Patobios a \$500,000 CAD milestone payment that would be credited against the cash portion of the \$10.8 million CAD purchase price.
-Also, following achievement of the deorphanization milestone, we will be required to purchase the GPCR technology from Patobios for the \$10.8 million CAD purchase price if, during the term of the agreement, the sum of the following items is at least equal to \$5.1 million CAD: (a) the amount paid by us to Patobios from licenses granted by us to third parties for the development and commercialization of the de-orphanized GPCRs, (b) the amount of any government or non-profit funding received by us specifically allocated for the purchase of the GPCR technology and (c) the \$500,000 CAD de-orphanization milestone payment.
-In June 2010, we successfully identified compounds that interact with, and modulate signaling of, three orphan G protein-coupled receptors linked to cancer, metabolic disorders and appetite control; however, this success has not triggered the de-orphanization milestone as defined in the agreement.
-The agreement may be terminated for cause by either party, at any time by mutual consent of us and Patobios, or by us at any time prior to the achievement of the de-orphanization milestone.
+For the three months ended September 30, 2010 and 2009 and for the nine months ended September 30, 2010 and 2009, we recognized research and development expense under this agreement of \$0, \$0, \$497,000 and \$471,000, respectively.
+Under the terms of the agreement, we have the exclusive option to acquire the intellectual property rights, including patents, covering Patobios' GPCR technology at any time during any of the option periods for a total acquisition price of approximately \$10.8 million CAD, of which approximately \$7.8 million CAD is payable in cash and \$3.0 million CAD is payable in our common stock.
+In October 2010 we gave notice to Patobios of our intent to exercise our right to purchase Patobios' GPCR technology.
+We expect to complete this acquisition in the fourth quarter of 2010.